lvallini/MCMC_galaxyline_analyzer/README.md

 </div>

 ## Funding
 This work is supported by the ERC Advanced Grant INTERSTELLAR H2020/740120 (PI: Ferrara).
-LV has been supported by funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sk lodowska-Curie Grant agreement No. 746119.
+Part of the work of LV has been supported by funding from the EU Horizon 2020 research and innovation program under the Marie Sklodowska-Curie Grant agreement No. 746119.
 <img src="https://erc.europa.eu/sites/default/files/LOGO_ERC-FLAG_EU_.jpg" alt="ERClogo">